Oskilochka/venom_user_managment_service/README.md

 - **User Management**: Endpoints for user management such as fetching user details, updating user info, and deleting users.
 - **Auditing**: The project includes JPA auditing, which automatically tracks changes such as creation and update timestamps.
 - **Swagger Documentation**: API documentation is available via Swagger UI, making it easy to explore and test API endpoints.
-- **Docker Support**: The project is containerized with a `Dockerfile` to run the service in any Docker environment.
 - **Custom Logout Handling**: Implements custom logout functionality, including the ability to update the user's last logout time in the database.
 - **PostgreSQL Integration**: Uses PostgreSQL as the database for storing user information.